xphx/master-thesis/evaluation/main.typ

 Secondly, another trend that will become more apparent soon is that Vello CPU seems to have a general weakness for small shape sizes, but apart from Blend2D it is the only other renderer that shows excellent scaling behavior as the shape size increases.
 For 8x8 and 16x16, AGG and JUCE are faster in this specific benchmark, but that difference is reversed when considering 128x128 and 256x256.

 We believe this behavior can easily be explained by considering how sparse strips work.
-Since the minimum tile size is 4x4, in case we are drawing small geometries there is a high chance that the whole geometry will be represented purely by strips instead of sparse fill regions, which are more expensive to process.
+Since the minimum tile size is 4x4, in case we are drawing small geometries there is a high chance that the whole geometry will be represented exclusively by strips instead of sparse fill regions, which are more expensive to process.
 In addition to that, the fixed tile size has the consequence that many pixels that are actually not covered by the shape are still included and incur costs during anti-aliasing calculations and rasterization, which can represent a significant overhead given the small size of the shape.
-On the other hand, thanks to sparse strips, the larger the geometry the more likely it is that it can be represented by large sparse fill regions, which are comparatively cheaper to process.
+On the other hand, thanks to sparse strips, the larger the geometry, the more likely it is that it can be represented by large sparse fill regions, which are comparatively cheap to process.
 Other renderers do not necessarily make use of such an implicit representation and therefore exhibit worse scaling behavior.

 Another reason that Vello CPU performs slightly worse in this particular case is that we decided to not include a special-case path for pixel-aligned rectangles, which becomes apparent when contrasting the results to @solid-fill-rectu, where unaligned rectangles are drawn.
 In that figure, the results for Vello CPU more or less stay the same, while for example JUCE and AGG show worse performance.
 Overall, it still seems safe to draw the conclusion that Vello CPU lands a second place for those two configurations.